ollamaflow/ollamaflow.readme.io/docs/documentation/getting-started.md

 OllamaFlow is an intelligent load balancer and model orchestration platform designed to transform multiple Ollama instances into a unified, high-availability AI inference cluster.
 Whether you're scaling AI workloads across multiple GPUs, ensuring zero-downtime model serving, or managing a distributed AI infrastructure, OllamaFlow provides the orchestration layer you need.

+OllamaFlow can be managed via the REST API documented here or using the [web dashboard](https://github.com/ollamaflow/ui) .

 ## What is OllamaFlow?

 OllamaFlow acts as an intelligent proxy layer that sits between your clients and multiple Ollama instances.
 It provides: